a-soren/MMSG-FE/README.md

 * Choose the amount of your Base Currency you are converting into your Target Currency
     * this will give you back the current conversion rates for the two currencies
+* Click Submit to watch get the currency conversion for your chosen rates
+    * This will populate the display card automatically.

 - - - -